Acupuncture, Moxibustion, Cupping

-This basic principle of traditional Chinese medicine (TCM) fascinates me since many years again and again.
-Because of that, my goal is always to treat the whole person, not just the acute illness.
+This basic principle of Traditional Chinese Medicine (TCM) fascinates me every day anew.
+Therefore, it is my goal to always treat the whole person and not just the acute illness.

 Every disease is involved in the whole organism.
 It has taken an individual development and all physical, mental and spiritual processes in humans play a role.
 From the point of view of Chinese medicine, a wide variety of complaints are related and often have the same cause.